-POLICIES AND PRACTICES FOR STORAGE OF RECORDS: Records are stored on paper in offices and file cabinets at OSHRC's National Office in Washington, D.C., and electronically on an access-restricted shared OSHRC drive.
+POLICIES AND PRACTICES FOR STORAGE OF RECORDS: Records are stored (1) on paper in offices and locked file cabinets at OSHRC's National Office in Washington, D.C.; (2) electronically on a shared OSHRC drive or on Microsoft OneDrive, both of which are access-restricted and require a username and password; and (3) as to some FOIA and Privacy Act requests, in .gov email accounts, which are dedicated to FOIA and privacy matters, access-restricted, and require a username and password.

-POLICIES AND PRACTICES FOR RETRIEVAL OF RECORDS: Records may be retrieved manually or electronically by case name, docket number, name of OSHRC attorney or supervising attorney, or by the names of other individuals, such as FOIA requesters.
+POLICIES AND PRACTICES FOR RETRIEVAL OF RECORDS: Records may be retrieved manually or electronically by case names or docket numbers; the names of OSHRC employees, contractors, or Commission members; or the names of other individuals, such as FOIA and Privacy Act requesters.

-POLICIES AND PRACTICES FOR RETENTION AND DISPOSAL OF RECORDS: Paper and electronic records are maintained in accordance with General Records Schedules 4.2 and 5.1, or for as long as needed for business use.
+POLICIES AND PRACTICES FOR RETENTION AND DISPOSAL OF RECORDS: Paper and electronic records are maintained in accordance with General Records Schedules 2.6, 4.2, and 5.1, or for as long as needed for business use.

-ADMINISTRATIVE, TECHNICAL, AND PHYSICAL SAFEGUARDS: Paper records are maintained in offices and file cabinets.
+ADMINISTRATIVE, TECHNICAL, AND PHYSICAL SAFEGUARDS: Paper records are maintained in offices and locked file cabinets.
 During duty hours, the records are under surveillance of personnel charged with their custody.
 After duty hours, the offices are accessible only using an office key or access card.
-Access to electronic records maintained on an OSHRC shared drive is restricted to personnel who require access to perform their official functions.
+Access to electronic records maintained on an OSHRC shared drive, Microsoft OneDrive, or dedicated .gov email accounts is restricted to personnel who require access to perform their official functions.